kuniyoshi/Tima/README.md

 # TODO

 - change from alert to sheet
-- publish when finish a first measurement at the day
 - don't toggle on measurement field.  if playing, focus out, if not, then play
 - add measurement on begin, instead of finish
 - add task completion